7 Salon Payment Methods Accepted in Most Salons

 PoS with NFC technology

 Many salons and spas accept payment with the latest PoS machines that use near-field communication (NFC) technology.
 Instead of inserting the card inside the machine, it reads the card details via a wireless system.
-They can also accept money from cell phones’ digital wallets.

 This is what PoS with NFC technology looks like.